An internal proposal by Tema Flanagan

 Two things, both modest.

 First: approval to proceed.
-I'd like to begin developing the methodology in earnest — drafting the diagnostic framework, building out the deliverable templates, and preparing the materials I'd need to lead engagements.
+I'd like to begin developing the methodology in earnest.
+That means drafting the diagnostic framework, building out the deliverable templates, and getting the materials ready to lead engagements.

 A few questions I'd particularly value your perspective on: